raspberrypilearning/make-crumble-robot-head/en/step_4.md

 The measurements will be different depending on the length of your paper clip pushrod and the length of the servo horn, but the principle will stay the same.

 Work out where the end of the pushrod goes first:
-+ The nearer to the bottom of your robot head, the greater the range in the mouth's movement, which also means that that the servo will need to work harder.
++ The nearer to the bottom of your robot head, the greater the range in the mouth's movement and the harder the servo will need to work.

-Once the pushrod end is in place, you need to find the right distance for the servo.
+Once the pushrod end is in place, you need to find the right distance for the servo:
 + When the mouth is fully open, the servo arm should be almost fully rotated towards the front of the box.

 If it all goes wrong, you can always pull the bits off and try again.
 Let's give it a go!